 A counteroffer is a purchase offer that explains the terms of the deal to the buyer.
 If you negotiate and end up with a different price, the counteroffer will be amended and named purchase offer.
 This also includes more specifications on the property as well as boundaries.
 Both parties are required to sign this document, and it will be named a purchase contract.

-If your buyer purchases the property through a mortgage, the lender will need to carry out an appraisal.
+If the homebuyer purchases the property with a mortgage, the lender will need to carry out an appraisal.
 The appraiser will come up with an objective value of the property and ensure that it matches the buyer’s mortgage.
+The report will outline the value of the property as it compares to nearby comparable homes.

 Home Inspection Report